Creating a New Monitor

 After you've created your query rules, click Preview to get an insight into whether or not the monitor will pull data you're looking for.

-Canceling the monitor will discard any changes you've made.
+Clicking Back to Monitor will discard any changes you've made.